Three years of removing barriers

 Transforming corporate culture

-Cultural change at participating organisations is an essential part of the Next Chapter programme and a crucial ingredient to the programme’s success.
-In addition to taking advantage of resources, including dedicated training for managers, office hours for employees and org-wide roundtables, each new member organisation is required to hold an all-hands meeting with their employees where the Next Chapter team underscores what this programme can accomplish, why it matters and what it will require of the entire organisation.
+Cultural change at participating organizations is an essential part of the Next Chapter program and a crucial ingredient to the program’s success.
+In addition to taking advantage of resources, including dedicated training for managers, office hours for employees and org-wide roundtables, each new member organization is required to hold an all-hands meeting with their employees where the Next Chapter team underscores what this program can accomplish, why it matters and what it will require of the entire organization.

-After three years, the impact of Next Chapter is clear: Participating companies are gaining engaged, committed employees, and the people being served by this programme are getting a real chance at a future that they at one time could not have envisioned for themselves.
+After three years, the impact of Next Chapter is clear: Participating companies are gaining engaged, committed employees, and the people being served by this program are getting a real chance at a future they at one time could not have envisioned for themselves.

 If you are reading this and wondering how your company can get involved, please find more information on Next Chapter’s blueprint for action in our August 2018, November 2019 and July 2020 blog posts, or reach out to Slack for Good at slackforgood@slack.com.